Pederson homers in 3rd straight game, Cubs beat Cards 7-2

 TRAINER’S ROOM

-Cardinals: LHP Kwang Hyun Kim (lower back tightness) is expected to throw another bullpen Sunday as he nears a return from the injured list. … OF Justin Williams (neck stiffness) was set to begin a rehab assignment with Triple-A Memphis. … RHP Dakota Hudson (Tommy John surgery) has been playing catch and hopes to contribute before the end of the season, manager Mike Shildt said.
+Cardinals: LHP Kwang Hyun Kim (lower back tightness) is expected to throw another bullpen Sunday as he nears a return from the injured list. … OF Justin Williams (neck stiffness) was set to begin a rehab assignment with Triple-A Memphis. … RHP Dakota Hudson (Tommy John surgery) has been playing catch and hopes to contribute before the end of the season, Shildt said.

-Cubs: INFs David Bote (dislocated left shoulder), Matt Duffy (low back strain) and Nico Hoerner (left hamstring strain) are progressing well, with Duffy likely ahead of the pack, manager David Ross said. … LHP Justin Steele (right hamstring strain) is close to throwing a bullpen, Ross said.
+Cubs: INFs David Bote (dislocated left shoulder), Matt Duffy (low back strain) and Nico Hoerner (left hamstring strain) are progressing well, with Duffy likely ahead of the pack, Ross said. … LHP Justin Steele (right hamstring strain) is close to throwing a bullpen, Ross said.

 UP NEXT